 Key findings from the research included that the public felt the same ethical standards should be upheld by any organisation providing public services regardless of sector and supported by codes of conduct; and commissioners rarely articulate ethical standards to providers explicitly.

 The report makes a number of recommendations to Government to ensure that proportionate ethical standards are made explicit in commissioning, contracting and monitoring arrangements for all those delivering public services on behalf of the taxpayer.

-The Committee on Standards has published an online guide for providers of public services – whether outsourced or in-house – to promote high ethical standards.
+The Committee on Standards in Public Life has published an online guide for providers of public services – whether outsourced or in-house – to promote high ethical standards.
 The guide follows up on the Committee’s earlier report which established the importance of common standards for all those delivering public services.